dayanacavalcante/ApiPython-WineClassify/README.md

 With the data prepared I created the training model.

-I used the Extra Tree Classifier for this problem.
+I used the extra-trees classifier for this problem.
 It is a algorithm with a fast learning process:
 ```
 model = ExtraTreesClassifier()
 ```